30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 Marcus Aurelius famously said, "The impediment to action advances action.
 What stands in the way becomes the way."
 The Obstacle Walk transforms this philosophy into physical practice.

-Roman soldiers didn't train in gyms—they trained by marching through varied terrain carrying full packs.
+The Historical Context: Roman soldiers didn't train in gyms—they trained by marching through varied terrain carrying full packs.
 This built not just leg strength, but mental fortitude.
 They learned to find rhythm in discomfort and beauty in challenging conditions.

 How to Do It: